Some nonlinear second order equation modelling rocket motion: Main results

-\begin{example} If $A=0,$ i.e. we neglect the drag force, accounting for negligable, in real world model, part, our assumptions are naturally satisfied.
-In such a context it is natural that one can attain the destination point in the desired period of time.
+\begin{example} If $A=0,$ i.e. we neglect the drag force $\alpha=0$, accounting for negligible, in real world model, part, our assumptions are naturally satisfied.
+In such a context it is natural that one can attain the destination point in the desired span of time.
 In fact since the equation is linear one can derive the explicit formula for the solution. \end{example}